fdbesanto2/assignment_2020/README.md

 Where (x0,y0) is the bottom left coordinate of the area of interest and (x1,y1) is the top right.

-To help choose the bounds, the bounds only can be read from tbe file to save time and RAM:
+To help choose the bounds, the bounds only can be read from the file, to save time and RAM:

     lvisData(filename,onlyBounds=True)